-Closed doors to parents.At school.
+Closed doors to parents.
+At school.
 It is a settled practice, policy of many schools in order to survive.
 This is violence.

-Notably, as reported in Greece, teachers-parents cooperation in school seems to be somehow problematic.
-Teachers vividly state that the lack of cooperation is mainly due to parent's exclusion from the school community, which is the case in Montenegro's focus group interviews:
+Notably, as reported in Greece, teacher-parent cooperation in school seems to be somehow problematic.
+Teachers vividly state that the lack of cooperation is mainly due to parents' exclusion from the school community, which is the case in Montenegro's focus group interviews: